 Robinhood’s website implies that clients will need to take portfolio rebalancing into their own hands.
 This isn’t necessarily a bad thing, as doing so will give you more control over your portfolio.

-Betterment is the only platform that offers phone contact.
-It is available Monday-Friday, either from 9:00 am-9:00 pm ET for checking and cash reserve questions, or from 9:00am-6:00pm ET for investing and general questions.
+Betterment offers phone support Monday-Friday, either from 9:00 am-9:00 pm ET for checking and cash reserve questions, or from 9:00am-6:00pm ET for investing and general questions.
+They also offer email and a FAQ help center.

 Winner: Betterment, with Robinhood a close second.